-2ml Empty Columns:
+2ml Empty Columns: Part numbers: AC-100-MT AC-100-MT-PP Return of: AC-141-AL

-Part number: AC-141-AL

-The same columns used for our standard 2mL pre-packed columns, these polypropylene columns have an inner diameter of 0.8cm and a snap off tip.
-Use when a slightly different sized column is required for the analysis.
+The similar to columns used for our standard 2mL pre-packed columns, these polypropylene columns have an inner diameter of 0.8cm and capped tip.
+Use when a slightly different amount of resin is required for the analysis.
 The columns are supplied in packages of 100, with 100 caps, bottom frit inserted and 100 extra top frits.